-A recent independent investigation carried out by Top10VPN has revealed a huge surge in the value of hacked log-in details on the dark web.
-Prices of consumer data found on three different dark web markets have risen by an average of 200% since the beginning of 2019, which means an individual’s identity could now be worth as much as £2,400 – three times as much as it was before.
+A recent independent investigation carried out by Top10VPN.com has revealed a huge surge in the value of hacked log-in details on the dark web.
+Prices of consumer data found on three different dark web markets have risen by an average of 200% since the beginning of 2019, which means your identity could now be worth as much as £2,400 (~$3,000) – three times as much as it was before.

 PayPal accounts are a longtime favourite of scammers due to their versatility.
 Accounts with high balances can be siphoned off directly, and any hacked account can be used to scam online merchants who accept payment via PayPal.
 What’s more, because so many people link various cards and bank accounts to their PayPal accounts, hackers could potentially gain access to a much wider range of funds.

 Airbnb accounts increased in value by over 300%, going from £4.78 (~$6) in February to just under £20 (~$25) in June, as the summer holiday season approaches.
 The accommodation marketplace is becoming increasingly popular with scammers, as it can be used to commit many different acts of fraud.
 Among the most common are creating bookings for properties which criminals then burgle, and listing fake luxury properties in order to wrongfully charge consumers large sums.

 Top10VPN.com’s findings revealed that Facebook log-in details also doubled in average price, and are now worth just under £14 (~$17.50) each.
 There are a few reasons that cybercriminals are so interested in Facebook accounts – the main one being that they are an extremely rich source of personal details that could be used to answer security questions to other, more valuable, accounts.